microsoft/botframework-solutions/docs/_docs/overview/whats-new/0.8-beta/migrate-existing-va-to-0.8.md

 ### TypeScript

-1. Within the `index.ts` file, you have to import the `SimpleCredentialProvider` and `AuthenticationConfiguration` classes from `botframework-connector`.
-Also, the `ResourceResponse` class from `botframework-schema`.
+1. Within the `index.ts` file, you have to import the following classes/interfaces:
+ - `SimpleCredentialProvider` and `AuthenticationConfiguration` classes from `botframework-connector`
+ - `ChannelServiceRoutes`, `SkillHandler` classes from `botbuilder`
+ - `SkillConversationIdFactory` from `botbuilder-solutions`

 Besides, add the following lines into the plugins list in the `index` file.

     ```typescript